-- 7. Let K be a field.
-Prove that K has a single smallest subfield, and that is is isomorphic to $\mathbb{Q}$ or to $\mathbb{Z}/\mathbb{Z}p$ for some prime p.
-This subfield is called the prime subfield of K. Hint: Start by building the subring of K generated by 1. - 8.
-We want to generalize the main construction in this worksheet.
+7. Let K be a field.
+Prove that K has a single smallest subfield, and that is is isomorphic to \mathbb{Q} or to $\mathbb{Z}/p\mathbb{Z} = \mathbb{F}p$ for some prime p.
+This subfield is called the prime subfield of K.

+Hint: Start by building the subring of K generated by 1.

+- 8. We want to generalize the main construction in this worksheet.
 Let R be a ring and let $D \subseteq R$ be a subset.
 (We will need some extra properties that you should keep track of.)
-This time, we want to construct the smallest ring Q such that - R is subring of Q, and - $\bullet$ every element of D is a unit in Q.
+This time, we want to construct the smallest ring Q such that

+- R is subring of Q, and

+- every element of D is a unit in Q.

-How do we do this construction and when is it possible?
+How do we carry out this construction, and under what conditions on the subset D is it possible?